1 Purpose of a fire risk assessment

 - plan for an emergency

-- provide staff with information, fire safety instruction and training.
+- provide staff with information and training around fire safety.

-You should also keep a written record of your fire risk assessment if your business has five or more people.
+You must also keep a written record of your fire risk assessment if your business has five or more people.

 Landlords and managing agents